wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of Col. Boerstler and Major Chapin, with their command — treatment of prisoners
+Capture of Col. Boerstler and Major Chapin, with their command--treatment of prisoners--Major Chopin's escape.
-— Major Chopin's escape.